 In its current hybrid implementation, HD Radio adds digital sidebands to an analog FM signal.
 The sidebands consist of hundreds of digital subcarriers that occupy spectrum 129 to 198 kHz from the channel center frequency.
 Total power for both sidebands originally was 20 dB below the analog carrier level, or −20 dBc.
 FCC rules now permit levels up to −14 dBc for most stations without special approval, and up to −10 dBc in certain circumstances.
 Some transmission modes use additional subcarriers that extend the sidebands as close as 102 kHz from channel center.
 These extended hybrid signals are becoming more common.

 This is the RF spectrum of an HD Radio signal with digital sidebands at −20 dBc.
 The horizontal scale is 50 kHz per division and the vertical scale is 10 dB per division.

 Although the digital sidebands occupy spectrum beyond the normal bandwidth of an analog signal, they remain outside the receive passband of other channels that may be locally allocated.
 But they can easily interfere with reception of a distant station on an adjacent channel 200 kHz away since the signal spectra overlap.
 FCC rules do not protect long-distance reception from interference.

 An HD Radio station's digital sidebands may interfere with reception of its own analog signal in two ways.
 First, FM detection of the sidebands may generate intermodulation products that overlap the analog signal.
-For more about this problem, see Dave Hershberger's articles here and here.
+For more about this issue, see Dave Hershberger's articles here and here.
 Interference also may occur when the stereo decoder demodulates the digital sidebands along with the stereo subchannel signal.
 Because the digital subcarriers are numerous and their data randomized, analog detection yields noise.
 This form of HD Radio self-noise is the subject of this article.